decidim/decidim/docs/checklist.md

 1. Comply with your current **legal requirements**, like to registrate your privacy policy with the autorities (eg LOPD on Spain).

-1. Fill the **Participatory Processes Configuration Form** for preparing your Participatory Process for Decidim.
+1. Fill the **Participatory Processes Configuration Form** to prepare your Participatory Process for Decidim.

 1. Read the **[Administration manual](https://decidim.org/docs/)**.